notisrac/FigmaToESPHome/README.md

 # Figma to ESPHome display code generator
 Generates YML and C++ code for an [ESPHome display](https://esphome.io/components/display/) from a Figma document

+TODO add "before and after" picture

+## Features
+ - Convert a Figma Ui design into code usable in an ESPHome display project
+ - Supports Text, Line, Rectangle, Component, Instance, Group, Intance swap, etc.
+ - Generates font definitions with only the actually used glyphs (to reduce built binary size)
+ - Supports uploaded images

 ## Use it here: [https://notisrac.github.io/FigmaToESPHome/](https://notisrac.github.io/FigmaToESPHome/)

 ## How to use